DevanshM1211/Cybersecurity-Stack-Website/README.md

 ## 🚀 About

 Cyber Security Stack is a deep-tech cybersecurity company pioneering a new paradigm in autonomous cyber defence.
-Developed in partnership with the University of Oxford via its Innovation Incubator, we're building the next generation of Zero Trust Architecture through the Resonance Protocol and MBDR framework.
+Developed in partnership with the University of Oxford, we're building the next generation of Zero Trust Architecture through the Resonance Protocol and MBDR framework.

 ## ✨ Features